Montekkundan/Unilearning/README.md

-# Unilearning
+# Learnivore

-Welcome to Unilearning, an interactive platform where learners and enthusiasts around the world gather to discuss, share knowledge, and learn about programming.
+Welcome to Learnivore, an interactive platform where learners and enthusiasts around the world gather to discuss, share knowledge, and learn about programming.

 ## Table of Contents